Liverpool City Centre

 The Cultural Quarter marks a grand gateway into Liverpool City Centre and encompasses Lime Street Station, St.George's Hall, St George's Plateau, St John's Gardens and the Liverpool Empire Theatre.
 William Brown Street features the World Museum, Liverpool Central Library and Walker Art Gallery.

 The buildings were designed to become major public educational, civic and cultural institutions of monumental proportions to reflect Liverpool's status as the second city of the British Empire.
-The group was later complimented by the Art Deco Queensway tunnel entrance in 1934.
+The group was later complemented by the Art Deco Queensway tunnel entrance in 1934.

 Most of the buildings in and around William Brown Street are built in the stone faced classical style.
-The pavements are made of Yorkstone and the street furniture, although varied, is often of historic interest to complement the buildings.
+The pavements are made of Yorkstone; and the street furniture, although varied, is often of historic interest to complement the buildings.

 St George's Plateau has been the focus of many of the most significant events in the city's history.
-In the present day, it is most often used for staging public events, political demonstrations or as the starting point for important marches in the city.
+In the present day, it is most often used for staging public events or political demonstrations, or as the starting point for important marches in the city.
 Events have included Christmas markets, political speeches of national importance, Remembrance Day events, an assembly point for Liverpool's annual Pride march and a live show to a crowd of 30,000 people to mark Liverpool's hosting of the Eurovision Song Contest 2023.

 Islington